 Jersey is rated as one of the most successful international finance centres in the world.
-The financial services industry is a significant contributor to the Island's economy.
+The financial and professional services industry is a significant contributor to the Island's economy.
 The industry is made up of the following sectors:

 - banking